-The output voltage of TPS2585x-Q1 is programmed by the VSET pin, and if short VSET to GND, sets the output voltage at 5.17 V and enables the cable compensation function, and the output voltage increases linearly with increasing load current.
+The output voltage of TPS2586x-Q1 is programmed by the VSET pin, and if short VSET to GND, sets the output voltage at 5.17 V and enables the cable compensation function, and the output voltage increases linearly with increasing load current.
 Refer to Table 10-2 for more details on output voltage setting.
 Cable compensation can be used to increase the voltage on the SENSE pin linearly with increasing load current.
-Refer to the list item in Ground Plane and Thermal Considerations section for more details on cable compensation setting.
-If cable compensation is not desired, use a $0-\Omega$ $R{IMON}$ resistor.
+Refer to List item for more details on cable compensation setting.
+If cable compensation is not desired, use a $0-\Omega R{IMON}$ resistor.